SystemsCyber/TruckCapeProjects/README.md

 ## Linux
 The Linux image to run on the BeagleBone's eMMC can be downloaded, decompressed, imaged to an SD card.
 When the BeagleBone Black boots from the SD card, it will burn the eMMC to have the necessary contents to run the exercises in this repository.

-For the impatient, here is a link to the most current image based on the modifications [TruckCapeImage-2020-11-14_4.19.img.xz](https://www.engr.colostate.edu/~jdaily/files/TruckCapeImage-2020-11-14_4.19.img.xz)
+For the impatient, here is a link to the most current image based on the modifications:

+[TruckCapeImage-2020-11-14_4.19.img.xz](https://www.engr.colostate.edu/~jdaily/files/TruckCapeImage-2020-11-14_4.19.img.xz)

 This image was built based on the guidance in [OSBuildInstructions.md](OSBuildInstructions.md).